Religion

 And then stood Lir, proud and unafraid, and said to the people STAND, AND BE ONE.

-And he led them to a great city undersea, empty of life but full of spires and buildings, room enough for them all.
+And He led them to a great city undersea, empty of life but full of spires and buildings, room enough for them all.

 And in the palace of the city undersea, his daughter declared herself Queen Beneath The Waves, and named the gathered people Rebman, and called them a nation.